-Under U.S. federal and state guidance in response to the COVID-19 pandemic, Clearfield's operations are classified as part of a CISA critical infrastructure sector and similar categorization in Minnesota.
-In March 2020, we transitioned our corporate employees at our Brooklyn Park headquarters to remote work arrangements and they currently continue remote work.
-In accordance with the CDC and WHO guidelines, we implemented and have continued health and safety measures for the production staff that remain onsite at our Brooklyn Park facility.
+Under U.S. federal and state guidance in response to the COVID-19 pandemic, Clearfield's operations are classified as part of the Cybersecurity and Infrastructure Security Agency ("CISA") critical infrastructure sector and similar categorization in Minnesota.
+In March 2020, we transitioned our corporate employees at our Brooklyn Park headquarters to remote work arrangements and they currently continue primarily working remote.
+In accordance with the Centers for Disease Control and Prevention ("CDC") and World Health Organization ("WHO") guidelines, we implemented and have continued health and safety measures for the production staff that remain onsite at our Brooklyn Park facility.
 We have maintained our manufacturing capacity in Brooklyn Park with these personnel at near historic levels.
 Similarly, we have implemented the recommended health and safety measures for the production staff that remains onsite at our Tijuana, Mexico manufacturing facilities.
-Throughout the COVID-19 pandemic, the Company has closely monitoring the operations and staffing levels at its Brooklyn Park facility and its two manufacturing facilities in Tijuana, Mexico, the second of which was added in February 2020.
+Throughout the COVID-19 pandemic, the Company has closely monitored the operations and staffing levels at its Brooklyn Park facility and its two manufacturing facilities in Tijuana, Mexico.

-Due to the threats to timely supply of materials to our facilities, we have taken multiple actions to ensure sufficient safety stock inventory levels at both our Minnesota and Mexico facilities.
+Due to the risks to timely supply of materials to our facilities, we have taken multiple actions to ensure sufficient safety stock inventory levels at both our Minnesota and Mexico facilities.
 Additionally, we made the decision to maximize the availability of all product lines at all three of our plants by assuring that each location can manufacture across our broad product portfolio.
-These actions, combined with our historic practice of dual sourcing most of our components, has positioned us to meet our obligations to customers and to fulfill our order backlog going forward.
-However, in the event of serious border restrictions or border delays or serious disruption in our supply chain, we may experience diminished or temporarily suspended operations, longer lead times than typical for product deliveries, or temporarily suspended product deliveries, which would result in delayed or reduced revenue from the affected orders in production and higher operating costs.
+These actions, combined with our historic practice of dual sourcing most of our components, has positioned us to meet our obligations to customers and to fulfill our sales backlog.
+However, in the event of serious border restrictions or border delays, continuing or worsening component material shortages, supply chain transportation delays, or other serious disruption in our supply chain, we may experience diminished or temporarily suspended operations, longer lead times than typical for product deliveries, or temporarily suspended product deliveries, which would result in delayed or reduced revenue from the affected orders in production and higher operating costs.
+In addition, due to the unprecedented lead-times and challenges in the global supply chain, we are working with our customers to place longer lead-time purchase orders to ensure availability of components and materials from our supply chain.
+Based on current supply chain dynamics, lead times have stretched to 8 to 10 weeks for certain product categories.
+Over the remainder of calendar 2021 and into 2022, the Company expects to work to manage lead times to more historic levels from receipt of purchase order.